Lü Peng (footballer)

-Lü Peng (吕鹏 (呂鵬, Lǚ Péng); born 28 October 1989) is a Chinese footballer who plays as midfielder for Dalian Professional.
+Lü Peng (吕鹏 (呂鵬, Lǚ Péng); born 28 October 1989) is a Chinese professional footballer who plays as midfielder for Dalian Yingbo.

 Club career

 At the beginning of the 2008 season, Lü would break into the senior team of Dalian Shide after graduating from their youth team.
 He would make his debut senior appearance for Dalian with his youth teammate Yang Boyu on 25 June 2008 against Liaoning FC in a 2–1 win.
 As a promising midfielder, Lü would play in several more games for Dalian during the season and was one of the few bright aspects in a disappointing season for the club which saw Dalian flirt with relegation.
 After surviving relegation, the club would introduce Xu Hong as their new club manager and he would over overhaul the entire squad with many of youngsters that were tried out in the previous season, being one these youngsters Lü gained significant playing time and would aid Dalian to an eighth-place finish at the end of the 2009 season.
 The next season would see teammate and Chinese international Zhao Xuri move to Shaanxi Renhe, which allowed Lü to be permanently promoted as the club's first choice starter in midfield.

 At the beginning of the 2013 season, Dalian Shide were taken over by their top tier rivals Dalian Aerbin and Lü would be part of the squad that transferred to the newly enlarged Dalian Aerbin squad.
 Unfortunately for him, the merger saw his new club exceed the Chinese Football Association's rules on their quota of how many transfers each club was allowed to have, which saw Lü dropped to the club's reserve's until after the summer transfer window opened and he eventually made his debut for the club on 6 July 2013 in a league game against Shandong Luneng that ended in a 1–1 draw.
 The following season would see him be part of the team that was relegated at the end of the 2014 Chinese Super League campaign.

 On 30 January 2015, Lü transferred to China League One side Beijing Enterprises.
 He would revive his career and he would go on to establish himself as integral member of the team.
 After two seasons he moved to Chinese Super League side Beijing Guoan on 19 January 2017.
 He would make his debut for them in a league game on 29 April 2017 against Liaoning F.C. in a game that ended in a 4-2 victory.
 The following season he would establish himself as a regular within the team and help the club to go on to the win the 2018 Chinese FA Cup against Shandong Luneng.
 After four seasons he would join fellow top tier club Qingdao on 24 March 2021.
 He would be part of the team that was relegated at the end of the 2021 Chinese Super League campaign.
 The club would be subsequently dissolved due to financial difficulties on 13 April 2022.